 - 2007: 187 deaths in the Democratic Republic of the Congo.

-Until the current outbreak, the virus had claimed 1,590 victims.
+Up to that point, the virus had claimed 1,590 victims.

 Ebola 2013-2016: lessons learned and how to respond to new epidemics